Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### warnBeforeSaveModifications

-Whether or not the user wants a modal to appear asking them to confirm that they want to save page modifications when in edit mode.
+Whether or not the user wants a modal dialog box to appear asking them to confirm that they want to save page modifications when in edit mode.

 Default value: `false`

 ### controlledPrint

-Whether or not we want a controlled print to be enabled.
+Whether or not controlled printing ia enabled.
 Controlled print only allows certain people to print a document, and controls the number of times it can be printed.

 Default value: `false`